Introduction

 Troubleshooting Time Machine

 While Time Machine is generally reliable, users may encounter issues.
 Common problems include backup interruptions, disk errors, or missing backups.
+Navigating through system settings to adjust backup options can help manage these issues effectively.
+Additionally, checking Time Machine preferences is crucial to ensure that backup settings are correct and to manage the external storage devices used for backups.

 Backup Interruptions